grisu48/Coreboot/x220t/README.md

 ## Builds

-The current working build is `coreboot-20171108.bin` and stored here.
+The current working build is `coreboot-20180502.bin` and stored here.

+The status of the builds is

+* `coreboot-20180502.bin` ***(Current)*** - Tested, OK
+* `coreboot-20171108.bin` - Tested, OK

+### coreboot-20180502.bin

+This is the current build, based on Coreboot 4.7.

+This build is a bit picky about the memory bars, I had to unplug and re-plug them.

 # Instructions